 Treatment of Burns

-First Degree– Most of these burns can be treated in the home with over the counter ointments or medicines.
-A doctor still be seen if there is a large area of skin affected or a major joint or face is affected by the burn.
+First Degree– Most of these burns can be treated in the home with over-the-counter ointments or medicines.
+A doctor should still be seen if there is a large area of skin affected or a major joint or face is affected by the burn.

 Second Degree– Right after the burn occurs, run the affected area under cool water for 15 minutes.
 Over-the-counter medications and ointments can be used to heal these burns in the home.
 A doctor should be seen if the burn affects a large area or if the burn affects the hands, face, feet, groin area, or buttocks.